SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/create-app/config/index.md

 ---
-title: Security
+title: Application configuration
-uid: dp-security
+uid: dp-app-config-intro
-description: Security related information and tasks in the SuperOffice Developer Portal.
+description: Overview of application configuration in the SuperOffice Developer Portal.
 author: Bergfrid Dias
 so.date: 05.13.2022
-keywords: Developer Portal, app, security so.topic: howto so.version: so.envir: cloud so.client:
+keywords: Developer Portal, app, security so.topic: concept so.version: so.envir: cloud so.client:
 ---

-# Security
+# Application configuration

 ## Get keys